Self-Learning Threshold-Based Load Balancing: Model and threshold policy

-In this implementation the dispatcher stores at most two tokens per server pool, labeled `green' and `yellow'.
-A server pool has a green token at the dispatcher if it has strictly less than $\ell$ tasks, and it has a yellow token if it has strictly less than $h$ tasks; note that a server pool with strictly less than $\ell$ tasks will have both a green and a yellow token.
-When a task arrives to the system, the dispatcher uses these green and yellow tokens as follows. \begin{itemize} \item In the presence of green tokens, the dispatcher picks one uniformly at random and sends the task to the corresponding server pool; the token is then discarded.
+A natural question is if there exists a value of $\ell$ that yields an even distribution of the load.
+Before addressing this question, we propose a token-based implementation of the threshold-based policy.
+In this implementation the dispatcher stores at most two tokens per server pool, labeled \emph{green} and \emph{yellow}.
+For a given server pool, the dispatcher has a green token if the server pool has strictly less than $\ell$ tasks, and a yellow token if the server pool has strictly less than $h$ tasks.
+Note that both a green and a yellow token are stored if the server pool has strictly less than $\ell$ tasks.
+When a task arrives, the dispatcher uses the tokens as follows. \begin{itemize} \item In the presence of green tokens, the dispatcher picks one uniformly at random and sends the task to the corresponding server pool; the token is then discarded.

-\item If the dispatcher only has yellow tokens, one of these tokens is chosen uniformly at random and the task is sent to the corresponding server pool; the token is then discarded.
+\item If the dispatcher only has yellow tokens, then one is chosen uniformly at random and the task is sent to the corresponding server pool; the token is then discarded.

-\item In the absence of tokens, the task is sent to a server pool chosen uniformly at random. \end{itemize}
+\item In the absence of tokens a server pool is selected uniformly at random. \end{itemize}

 In order to maintain accurate state information at the dispatcher, the server pools send messages with updates about their status.
 A server pool with exactly $h$ tasks which finishes one of its tasks will send a yellow message to the dispatcher, in order to generate a yellow token.
 Similarly, a server pool with exactly $\ell$ tasks, which finishes one of these tasks, will send a green message to the dispatcher to generate a green token.
-In addition, green messages are also triggered by arrivals when the number of tasks in the server pool receiving the new task is still strictly less than $\ell$ after the arrival; in this way the green token discarded by the dispatcher is replaced.
+Green messages are also triggered by arrivals when the number of tasks in the server pool receiving the new task is still strictly less than $\ell$ after the arrival.
+In this way the green token discarded by the dispatcher is replaced.

 With this implementation, a given task may trigger at most two messages: one upon arrival and one after leaving the system; i.e., the communication overhead is at most two messages per task.
-Also, note that the amount of memory needed at the dispatcher corresponds to $2n$ tokens.
-In the next section we will establish that our policy is optimal on the fluid and diffusion scales, for a suitable threshold.
-This powerful combination of optimality and low communication overhead resembles the properties of JIQ, as considered in the context of single-server queues; see \cite{lu2011join,stolyar2015pull}.
+Also, the maximum amount of memory needed at the dispatcher corresponds to $2n$ tokens.
+In the next section we will establish that our policy is optimal on the fluid and diffusion scales for a suitable threshold.
+This powerful combination of optimality and low communication overhead resembles the properties of JIQ, as considered in the context of the supermarket model.